denoptim-project/AutoCompChem/README.md

   JOBEND
   ```
-  Now, the two tasks will be executed in parallel.
+  Now, the two tasks will be executed in parallel within the parent job that acts as a container.

   For example, files [examples/sequential.params](examples/sequential.params) and [examples/parallel.params](examples/parallel.params) can be used to perform the same tasks either sequentially or in parallel under the [examples](examples) folder.

 * **Job details files**:
-  The jobs contained in a job container are listed under the ´steps´ name, irrespectively on whether the execution is meant to be serial or parallel.
+  The jobs contained in a job container are listed under the ´steps´ section, irrespectively on whether the execution is meant to be serial or parallel.
   ```
   {
     "jobType": "ACCJob",